Adams County Amish Bird Symposium

 Ride the Wind Wild Bird Rehab Center, New Richmond, OH (connect on Facebook)

-The Nature Conservancy of Ohio and partners Edge of Appalachia Preserve System-Adams County
+The Nature Conservancy of Ohio and partners Edge of Appalachia Preserve System-Adams County Ohio.

 Time & Optics – Binoculars, Spotting Scopes, Tripods and accessories.
 Also some nature books and field guides.
 Family business for 43 years supplying birders and nature enthusiasts with high quality binoculars and spotting scopes.
 Buy from the people that know their product!